PringleKitten/KitsModFolder/README.md

+# PringleKitten's Modifcations
+Mechanic type ClientPrefs for those who do stuff with dodging and making modcharts! (and more) This also features showing you cheated scores!(WIP) This is also just an optimized version of Psych Engine, removing a lot of clutter and other things that just were not needed that took up storage.

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.